This article was updated on 12th February 2020.

 At this point, the concern has grown beyond YouTube: In January, a law firm posted an advertisement looking for clients to participate in a class-action investigation into the reports of alleged hair loss and damage after using DevaCurl products.
-What's more, there's a private Facebook support group with over 23k followers run by Florida hairstylist Stephanie Mero, who describes it as a "group for people who believe they are suffering hair and scalp issues from using DevaCurl products."
+What's more, there's a private Facebook support group with over 23k followers at the time of writing run by Florida hairstylist Stephanie Mero, who describes it as a "group for people who believe they are suffering hair and scalp issues from using DevaCurl products."

 He also adds that the ingredients found in the No-Poo line from DevaCurl — which are the products facing the most controversy — are quite common and wouldn't necessarily cause hair loss, though the ingredient diazolidinyl urea can cause sensitivity for some people.